JackTheEngineer/Drone/README.md

 does not correctly control the SPI interface.
 After the first byte, it just sends 5 more sck pulses and stops for some reason.
 I didn't read it up and did not want to fiddle with the register values of the USIC to fiddle it out.
 There are quite some errors listed in the ERRATA sheets belonging to the USICS.
 In the XMC4700 and XMC1100 these errors have been fixed, and the SPI works.

 For the remote Control I use the Chinese HopeRF RFM75 Chip, Bought at Pollin.

 For the gyroscope and accelerometer i use the MPU 9265 sensor.

-### Plotting over Uart
+### Libraries for Plotting over Uart

 	pip install pyserial pyqtgraph numpy